jsoma/tesseract-uzn/README.md

 # tesseract-uzn: Easy uzn files with tesseract

 Simplify the process of feeding zone files (`.uzn` files) to tesseract for region-based OCR.
-It will create a text file for ever image you're dealing with.
+It will create a text file for every image you're dealing with.

 ## Usage